Urban Education Leaders Program EdD

 Degree Requirements:

-Students must earn 90 points of academic credit, complete a field experience requirement, pass a doctoral candidacy certification examination, and defend a doctoral dissertation.
+The Urban Education Leaders Program (UELP) requires 75 academic credits of which 48 credits must be completed within the UELP program.
+Additionally, students must complete a field experience requirement, pass a doctoral candidacy certification examination, and defend a doctoral dissertation.

 NYSED SDL Requirements: